Queensland Adolescent Extended Treatment Centre

 It includes the Jacaranda Place Adolescent Unit, a 12-bed sub-acute inpatient service, and the 10-place Jacaranda Place Day Program delivered in partnership with the Department of Education to provide an integrated educational and mental health treatment service.
 Located at Chermside, Brisbane, the service provides intensive treatment in a safe, supportive, and structured environment for young people, focused on improving their overall functioning, and increasing their capacity and confidence to successfully make the transition back to their community.
 Find out more about the centre.

 Jacaranda Place Adolescent Unit

-Referrals are accepted for young people aged 13 to 18 (with consideration of up to 21 years) who are currently accessing help from a public child and youth mental health service in Queensland or a private psychiatrist.
+Referrals are accepted for young people aged 13 to 18 (with consideration of up to 21 years in exceptional circumstances) who are currently accessing help from a public child and youth mental health service in Queensland or a private psychiatrist.
 The young person will also:

 - be experiencing serious and complex mental health needs

 - have not responded to their current mental health care, education and social supports, or less restrictive treatment options.

 - Be willing to consider engaging with a recovery model of care.

 - Benefit (in the judgement of a referral) from subacute extended inpatient treatment for up to six months depending on clinical need.

 Jacaranda Place Day Program